Instructional Design

 needs and goals, development of a delivery methods to met those needs,

-and the revision of all learner materials and activies.
+and the revision of all learner materials and activities.

 Instructional